droonga/droonga.org/reference/catalog/index.md

 **Ring** is a series of partitions which comprise a dataset. **replica_count**, **number\_of\_partitons** and **time-slice** factors affect the number of partitions in a **ring**.

+### workers

+**workers** is an integer number which specifies the number of worker processes to deal with the dataset.
+If `0` is specified, no worker is forked and all operations are done in the master process.

 ### number\_of\_partitions

 **number\_of\_partitions** is an integer number which represents the number of partitions divided by the hash function.
 The hash function which determines where each record resides the partition in a dataset is compatible with memcached.